Instrument Description and Performance

 At the entrance of the spectrograph, an anamorphic pupil slicing unit (APSU) shapes the beam in order to compress the beam in cross-dispersion direction but not in main-dispersion direction, where high resolving power needs to be achieved.
 In the latter direction, however, the pupil is sliced and superimposed on the echelle grating to minimize its size.
 The rectangular white-pupil is then re-imaged and compressed by the anamorphic VPH grism.
 Given the wide spectral range and the required efficiency, two large 90x90 mm CCD detectors are required to record the full spectrum.
 Therefore, a dichroic beam splitter separates the beam in a blue and a red channel which in turn allows to optimize each spectroscopic arm for image quality and optical efficiency.
 The cross-disperser has the function of separating the dispersed spectrum in all its spectral orders.
 In addition, an anamorphism is re-introduced to make the pupil square and to compress the order width in cross-dispersion direction, such that the inter-order space is maximized.

-The instrument can operate in three different modes: High Resolution 1-UT (HR), Ultra High-Resolution 1-UT (UHR), and Medium Resolution 4-UT (MR).
-The main characteristics of each mode are summarised below:
+The instrument can be operated in three observing modes: High Resolution 1-UT (HR), Ultra High-Resolution 1-UT (UHR), and Medium Resolution 4-UT (MR).
+The main characteristics of the corresponding five instrument configurations are summarised below: